gittuf/gittuf/README.md

 out!
 Additionally, contributions are welcome, please refer to the [contributing guide], our [roadmap], and the issue tracker for ways to get involved.
 In addition, you can join the gittuf channel on the [OpenSSF Slack] and say hello!
+See how gittuf compares with other systems in [this comparison].

 [contributing guide]: /CONTRIBUTING.md
 [roadmap]: /docs/roadmap.md
 [Open Source Security Foundation (OpenSSF)]: https://openssf.org/
 [Supply Chain Integrity Working Group]: https://github.com/ossf/wg-supply-chain-integrity
 [get started guide]: /docs/get-started.md
+[this comparison]: /docs/comparisons.md
 [OpenSSF Slack]: https://slack.openssf.org/